Measurement disturbance and conservation laws in quantum mechanics: Abstract

 \section{Abstract}

-Measurement disturbance in the presence of conservation laws is analysed in general operational terms.
-We provide novel quantitative bounds demonstrating necessary conditions under which non-disturbance can be achieved, highlighting an interesting interplay between incompatibility, unsharpness, and coherence.
-As a by-product we obtain a substantial generalisation of the Wigner-Araki-Yanase (WAY) theorem.
-Our findings are further refined through analysis of the fixed-point set of the measurement channel, some extra structure of which is characterised here for the first time.
+Measurement error and disturbance, in the presence of conservation laws, are analysed in general operational terms.
+We provide novel quantitative bounds demonstrating necessary conditions under which accurate or non-disturbing measurements can be achieved, highlighting an interesting interplay between incompatibility, unsharpness, and coherence.
+From here we obtain a substantial generalisation of the Wigner-Araki-Yanase (WAY) theorem.
+Our findings are further refined through the analysis of the fixed-point set of the measurement channel, some extra structure of which is characterised here for the first time.